getify/Functional-Light-JS/ch8.md

 Mapping in a general sense could even been parallelized in an environment that supports that, which for a large list could drastically improve performance.
 We don't see JavaScript actually doing that because there's nothing that requires you to pass a pure function as `mapperFn(..)`, even though you **really ought to**.
 If you were to pass an impure function and JS were to run different calls in different orders, it would quickly cause havoc.

-Even though theoretically mapping is independent, JS has to assume that it's not.
+Even though theoretically, individual mapping operations are independent, JS has to assume that they're not.
 That's a bummer.

 ### Sync vs Async

-The list operations we're discussing in this chapter all operate synchronously on a list of values that are all already present; `map(..)` as conceived here is an eager oepration.
+The list operations we're discussing in this chapter all operate synchronously on a list of values that are all already present; `map(..)` as conceived here is an eager operation.
 But another way of thinking about the mapper function is as an event handler which is invoked for each new value encountered in the list.

 Imagine something fictional like this: